Out the Gate

 Orongomai Marae, Upper Hutt

-7pm, Wed 5-Nov
+7pm,

-Daytime.
-Thu 13 & Fri 14-Nov
+Thu 13 & Sat 15 Nov

-Schools matinee, Massey University, Pukeahu (Mt Cook), Te Whanganui-a-Tara (Wellington)
+Tea Gardens, Massey University, Pukeahu (Mt Cook), Te Whanganui-a-Tara (Wellington)

 Background

-Research
+TIAKI Research

-The play draws upon the Kaupapa Māori research project, TIAKI – Community wellbeing for whānau with lived experience of incarnation, funded by the Health Research Council.
+The play draws upon the Kaupapa Māori research project, TIAKI – Community wellbeing for whānau with lived experience of incarceration, funded by the Health Research Council.
 It is part of our kaupapa oranga hapori programming, and follows the plays The Swing and Unreel.

 TIAKI has been running since 2023, co-led by Cheryl Davies (Tū Kotahi Māori Research), Associate Professor Paula Toko King (Te Rōpū Rangahau Hauora a Eru Pōmare, University of Otago in Wellington), Associate Professor Ruth Cunningham (University of Otago) and Te Rākau, with people with lived-experiences at the centre.